VinGarcia/ksql/README.md

 # KissSQL

+If the thing you hate the most when coding is having too much unnecessary abstractions and the second thing you hate the most is having verbose and repetitive code for routine tasks this library is probably for you.

-Welcome to the KissSQL project, the Keep It Stupid Simple sql package.
+Welcome to the KissSQL project, the "Keep It Stupid Simple" sql client for Go.

 This package was created to be used by any developer efficiently and safely.
 The goals were: